OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 ### Introduction

-pyOpenMS provides Python bindings for a large part of the OpenMS library for mass-spectrometry based proteomics and metabolomics.
+pyOpenMS provides Python bindings for a large part of the OpenMS library for mass spectrometry based proteomics and metabolomics.
 It thus provides access to a featurerich, open-source algorithm library for mass-spectrometry based LC-MS analysis.
 These Python bindings allow raw access to the data-structures and algorithms implemented in OpenMS, specifically those for file access (mzXML, mzML, TraML, mzIdentML among others), basic signal processing (smoothing, filtering, de-isotoping and peak-picking) and complex data analysis (including label-free, SILAC, iTRAQ and SWATH analysis tools). pyOpenMS is integrated into OpenMS starting from version 1.11.
 This tutorial is addressed to people already familiar with Python.
 If you are new to Python, we suggest to start with a [Python tutorial](https://en.wikibooks.org/wiki/Non-Programmer%27s_Tutorial_for_Python_3).

 ### Installation